A CAUTIONARY TALE FOR JULY 4TH – ALBEIT A DAY LATE

-The Petersons had held a New Years Eve party the night before, and some of the Petersons’ friends were picking up unused fireworks — which a few of previous night’s partygoers had brought with them the night before — which were strewn around the yard.
-Brandon, who had attended the party because he was visiting his grandmother across the street, got permission to play in the Petersons’ yard by his grandmother as well as by Mrs. Peterson.
+The Petersons had held a New Year’s Eve party the night before, and some of the Petersons’ friends were picking up unused fireworks — which a few of the previous night’s partygoers had brought with them the night before — which were strewn around the yard.
+Brandon, who had attended the party because he was visiting his grandmother across the street, got permission to play in the Petersons’ yard from his grandmother as well as from Mrs. Peterson.
 While the children were playing hide and seek (and Brandon was hidden in the bushes), one of the people cleaning up the yard lit a bottle rocket and threw it into the air.
-The rocket ignited, flew across the yard and put Brandon’s eye out.
+The rocket ignited, flew across the yard and hit Brandon.

 Held: The trial court’s dismissal was upheld.